 Step 3: Create Immersive Learning experiences.

-After the shoot and post-production, instructional designers actually build the experiences in the Strivr software platform.
+At Strivr, instructional designers actually build the experiences in the Strivr software platform after 360 filming and post-production.
 They sequence and create the experiences, layer in voiceover, and more – all according to the agreed-upon curriculum.
 Your team will review before we deploy at scale.

 Step 4: Deploy across the enterprise.

 Next, it’s time to deploy VR training across your organization.
 You want the training to affect more than a handful of people in one location, and to do this requires expertise in both VR software and hardware.